Gateway Embedded Network Solution

 Lack of high Availability, enterprise-grade deployment

-No support services available
+No technical support services

-No SLA on software (upgrades, bugs, etc.).
+No warranty on software (upgrades, bugs, etc.).

 Community Network Server